woneui-hong/woneui-hong.github.io/content/posts/2025/12/2025-12-30-cnq-investment-thesis/en/2025-12-30-cnq-investment-thesis.md

 ### Downside Protection

-Low operating costs of $21 per barrel and abundant liquidity of $4.3 Billion support the downside.
+Low operating costs of $21 CAD per barrel and abundant liquidity of $4.3 Billion CAD support the downside.
 A P/B ratio of 2.65x may seem high compared to simple manufacturing, but the 'zero decline' characteristic of CNQ's oil sands assets must be considered.
 Low-cost production from fully depreciated infrastructure holds real value that exceeds simple accounting book value.

 ### Upside Potential